 Data availability

-Calculations and data are provided in an EXCEL workbook for the synthetic case and for the Amazon catchment in the supplement.
+In the supplement calculations and data are provided in an EXCEL workbook for the synthetic case and for the Amazon catchment.

 Acknowledgements

 The author would like to thank Nico Sneeuw and Mohammad Tourian from the Institute of Geodesy, Stuttgart, for the handling of GRACE data , Harald Kunstmann and Christof Lorenz from the Institute of Meteorology and Climate Research, Garmisch, for the provision of moisture flux data and Catherine Prigent, Observatoire de Paris, for the provision of Flood areas from the GIEMS project.